 Elegant street near Rembrandtplein with many stylish boutiques, interior design stores and gift shops, as well as a choice of restaurants, bars and great Amsterdam brown cafes.
 You can also visit the renowned crowded record store (Concerto, Utrechtsestraat 35) where music lovers can browse through the wide range of new and used CDs, LPs and DVDs in all conceivable genres.

 This is the most trendy shopping area at the moment, full of quirky boutiques selling everything from vintage to high end fashion.
-The nine streets - that make up 'De 9 Straatjes' are located between Singel and Prinsengracht - contain many small interesting individual shops.
+The nine streets - that make up 'De 9 Straatjes' are located between Singel and Prinsengracht - contain many small interesting individual shops, many specializing in just one line - candles, scented oils, beads or buttons.

 Whether you want hip fashion, unique gifts, spiritual candles or one-off handmade jewellery, 'The Nine Streets' is a great place to explore.
 Buy a nice French dress at De Maagd & De Leeuw (Hartenstraat 32).
 Stock up on the latest urban streetwear, boots and shoes on Hartenstraat, check out artworks from talented contemporary paintings at Carré d'Artistes (Wolvenstraat 1) or just window shop around the stores.
 Don't miss Floral Street, Monmouth Street, St Martin's Courtyard, Shorts Gardens, Seven Dials and picture-pretty Neal's Yard for a true taste of Amsterdam's most distinctive shopping area.

 This is the place to go if you're looking for antiques or modern art.
 Between Rijksmuseum and Herengracht, you will find the historic Spiegelkwartier neighborhood with its typical old Dutch houses.
 This area has been the heart of the national art and antiques trade for 80 years and has a friendly and relaxed atmosphere.
-There are few places in the world where you will find such an amazing choice of art and antiques.
+There are few places in the world where you will find such an amazing choice of art and antiques: paintings, ceramics, glassware, jewelry, furniture, books and Art Deco.

-Visit the Haarlemmerdijk for all kinds of nice little shops (235 in total) with different things, that are different from the standard shops that are located all over the world.
+A long, trendy shopping street, stretching from east to west towards Centraal Station.
+You will find here all kinds of nice little shops (235 in total), that are different from the standard shops that are located all over the world, with everything from shoes, independent labels and second-hand clothes to speciality food products, interior design items and Dutch collectables.
 There are also nice cafes and restaurants.

 If you're a fan of shopping malls, don't miss Arena Boulevard in southeast Amsterdam, which boasts large stores and entertainment centres.
 There's also a cinema, hotels, several bars and restaurants, and Villa ArenA with 80 interior shops all under one roof!
 Take metro 51 from Centraal Station to get there within half an hour.